adeoy/back-challenge/README.md

 Serves the API for patients and studies.
 More info in [API Documentation.md](API%20Documentation.md).

+Aditional used packages:

+-   Django Rest Framework (DRF): Used for easily create serializers and Api View Sets.
+-   DRF Nested Routers: For nest the studies endpoints inside de patient endpoint.
+-   Coverage: To check the tests code coverage.
+-   Autoflake: To remove unused variables and imports.
+-   isort: To sort the imports.

 ### Main files and directories

 ![Main files and directories](docs/directories.png "Main files and directories")